Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 There is no change to the marketing standards requirements for importing fruit and vegetables from the EU to NI.

-Moving fruit and vegetables from NI to GB
+Moving fruit and vegetables from Northern Ireland to Great Britain

-There is no change to the requirements for moving fruit and vegetables from NI to GB.
+There is no change to the requirements for moving fruit and vegetables from Northern Ireland to Great Britain.

-Exporting fruit and vegetables from GB to the EU
+Exporting fruit and vegetables from Great Britain to the EU

-You need to follow third country import requirements in the EU marketing standards regulations if you export fruit and vegetables from GB to the EU.
+You need to follow third country import requirements in the EU marketing standards regulations if you export fruit and vegetables from Great Britain to the EU.

-Produce subject to Specific Marketing Standard (SMS) requires a CoC issued by GB to clear export customs processes in GB.
+Produce subject to Specific Marketing Standard (SMS) requires a CoC issued by Great Britain to clear export customs processes in Great Britain.
 This includes products going to the EU.

-You do not need a CoC issued by GB for General Marketing Standard (GMS) goods to clear customs.
+You do not need a CoC issued by Great Britain for General Marketing Standard (GMS) goods to clear customs.

 You may also require an import CoC that’s issued at entry to the EU by the importing member state.
 This depends on the member state’s risk assessment for GMS and SMS goods.